 - You will receive anesthesia to keep you asleep, and free from pain during your surgery.
-Your caregiver will make incisions under each side of your ribcage.
+Your healthcare provider will make incisions under each side of your ribcage.
 There will also be an incision made down the middle of your abdomen.
-Muscles and other tissues will be moved aside to help your caregiver see your liver better.
+Muscles and other tissues will be moved aside to help your healthcare provider see your liver better.
 The blood vessels attached to your liver will be cut and closed to stop any bleeding.
 The blood flow to your liver will be stopped during surgery.

 - Your liver will be removed, and the donor liver will replace it.
-Your caregiver will sew the blood vessels of the donor liver to your blood vessels.
+Your healthcare provider will sew the blood vessels of the donor liver to your blood vessels.
 Blood will then be allowed to flow through your new liver.
-Your caregiver will then attach your bile duct to the donor liver's bile duct.
+Your healthcare provider will then attach your bile duct to the donor liver's bile duct.
 He may use stitches, surgical glue, or a laser beam to stop any bleeding.
 Drains will be placed around your liver to remove any extra blood and fluid after surgery.
-Your caregiver will then close the incisions with stitches, and cover them with a bandage.
+Your healthcare provider will then close the incisions with stitches, and cover them with a bandage.
 The bandages will help keep your wounds clean and dry, and help prevent infection.

 CONTACT YOUR HEALTHCARE PROVIDER IF: